Beat Gallstones Naturally

 6. Use Lots of Anti-Inflammatory Herbs: Look for ways to get more ginger, turmeric, oregano, garlic, basil, thyme, milk thistle, stinging nettle, peppermint, etc. into your system.
 You can add dried or fresh herbs to your meals.
 You can use organic herbal teas and apply essential oils among other things.

 7. Fermented Foods: Consuming small amounts of fermented foods can be very therapeutic for the liver and gall bladder.
 This includes kimchii, saeurkraut, coconut milk kefir, apple cider vinegar, natural pickles, coconut yogurt and coconut water kefir.
-If you tolerate dairy well than grass-fed kefir or amasai can be excellent.
-If you notice you feel worse and have allergic like reactions (hives, swelling, sneezing, etc) than you may have a histamine intolerance and should avoid fermented foods for a period of time.

 8. Coffee Enemas: This is not the most pleasant but perhaps the most powerful way to help detoxify your liver and gallbladder.
 Read all about coffee enemas in this article.

 9. Use Healthy Fiber Sources: Fiber helps to grab up toxins in the digestive system and feeds the microbiota.
 Be sure to get over 30 grams of fiber daily through non-starchy veggies and good seeds like chia, flax, pumpkin and hemp seeds.
 Nuts and fermented vegetables are also a great source of healthy fiber.
 Be sure to only take in moderate amounts of nuts and seeds (2 oz at a time max – small handful) to reduce stress on the liver and gallbladder.